Memory Management in Heavy Charts

 }

-// Performance note: `selection.exit().remove()` synchronously drops DOM references,
+// PERF: selection.exit().remove() synchronously drops DOM references, preventing

-// before node removal to prevent orphaned ARIA relationships.
+// A11Y: Remove aria-describedby and tabindex before node removal to avoid orphaned ARIA relationships.

 Canvas 2D Buffer Pooling and State Reset

-Canvas 2D rendering bypasses the DOM, shifting memory pressure to the JavaScript heap and the browser’s compositor.
-High-frequency redraws (e.g., real-time streaming charts) often allocate new ImageData or OffscreenCanvas instances per frame, causing rapid heap fragmentation.
-To maintain a stable 60fps budget, implement fixed-size buffer pooling and explicit state resets.
-Always cancel pending animation frames during component teardown to prevent orphaned render loops from consuming CPU cycles and memory.
+Canvas 2D bypasses the DOM and shifts pressure onto the JavaScript heap and the compositor.
+High-frequency redraws that allocate a new ImageData or OffscreenCanvas per frame fragment the heap fast.
+Pool fixed-size buffers, reset state instead of reallocating, and always cancel pending animation frames during teardown so orphaned render loops stop burning CPU and memory.

 // Fixed-size buffer pool for transient chart elements